 Rosendale in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Location.
-41° 50.745′ N, 74° 4.45′ W. Marker is in Rosendale, New York, in Ulster County.
-Marker is at the intersection of New York State Route 32 and Lower James Street, on the right when traveling north on State Route 32.
-Marker is by the bridge over Rondout Creek.
+41° 50.717′ N, 74° 4.578′ W. Marker is in Rosendale, New York, in Ulster County.
+Marker is at the intersection of Main Street (New York State Route 213) and Central Avenue, on the right on Main Street.
+Marker is beside library parking lot.
 Touch for map.
 Marker is in this post office area: Rosendale NY 12472, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Rosendale Library (about 500 feet away, measured in a direct line); Rosendale Tourist Info (about 600 feet away); D&H Canal (approx. ¾ mile away); Tawaeri Taqui (approx. 1.1 miles away); Tillson House (approx. 1.2 miles away); Meeting House (approx. 1.2 miles away); First Church (approx. 1½ miles away); Newkirk Tavern (approx. 1½ miles away).
+Rosendale Library (within shouting distance of this marker); Fording Place (about 600 feet away, measured in a direct line); D&H Canal (approx. 0.6 miles away); Tawaeri Taqui (approx. 1.1 miles away); Tillson House (approx. 1.2 miles away); Meeting House (approx. 1.2 miles away); First Church (approx. 1½ miles away); Newkirk Tavern (approx. 1.6 miles away).
 Touch for a list and map of all markers in Rosendale.

 1. The history of Rosendale Cement.
 (Submitted on January 2, 2020, by Steve Stoessel of Niskayuna, New York.)

 2. Rosendale Cement (Wikipedia).
 Portland cement had displaced natural cement by 1920 mainly for cost and quicker curing rates.
 Rosendale cement was purported to have better durability, and still found application until the 1970's.
 Natural cement cement has not been available commercially for thirty years.
 (Submitted on January 2, 2020, by Steve Stoessel of Niskayuna, New York.)

 Categories. • Industry & Commerce • Settlements & Settlers •